-During the days spent in the environment of Lake Bunyonyi, where nature is still pretty pristine, I was amazed to see the beautiful birds on several occasions, always in couples.
-During a boat tour on the lake I asked Noah Mubangizi, our tour guide, who also studies Environmental Science, what exactly causes the habitat loss of the birds and why they are clearly more seen in that southwestern part of Uganda.
-Noah explained that Crested Cranes prefer wetlands for breeding and the southwestern part of the country still has many wetlands; in other parts of the country wetlands have been claimed for farming activities.
-Also, as Noah explained, there are privately owned islands in the lake that are not used for farming, which makes them attractive for the birds to find food.
+Whenever spending time on Lake Bunyonyi, where nature is still pretty pristine, it’s always an amazing experience to spot the beautiful bird, always in couples.
+Unfortunately, their habitat has become increasingly smaller over the last decades; today, they are clearly more seen in the southwestern part of Uganda than in other parts of the country.
+Crested Cranes prefer wetlands for breeding and the southwestern part of Uganda still has many wetlands; in other parts of the country many wetlands have been claimed for farming activities.
+In Lake Bunyonyi, privately owned islands that are not used for farming, and because of that attractive for the birds to find food, can be found.

-The Crested Cranes in this video were filmed at Lake Bunyonyi by Noah Mubangizi:
+The Crested Cranes in this video were filmed at Lake Bunyonyi by our Manager, Noah Mubangizi: